splunk/splunk-connect-for-syslog/docs/edge_processor.md

 ### Kubernetes

-1. Set up the edge Processor on your `values.yaml` HEC URL using the IP address of the Edge Processor worker's EC2 instance.
+1. Set up the Edge Processor on your `values.yaml` HEC URL using the IP address of the Edge Processor worker's EC2 instance.

 2. Provide the hec_token.
 You can find this token on the Edge Processor's "global settings" page.